allthroughthenight/allthroughthenight.github.io/_posts/2022-01-01-what-i-learned-this-year.md

 [Ask HN: Anyone know any funny programming jokes?](https://news.ycombinator.com/item?id=25850739): A thread of some great programming jokes.

 [Cookie Consent Speed run](https://cookieconsentspeed.run/): How fast can you consent to a cookie banner?
+[This](https://termsandconditions.game/) is also related.

 [Don’t Underestimate the Power of a Walk](https://hbr.org/2021/02/dont-underestimate-the-power-of-a-walk)
 > “Above all, do not lose your desire to walk.
 Everyday, I walk myself into a state of well-being & walk away from every illness.
 I have walked myself into my best thoughts, and I know of no thought so burdensome that one cannot walk away from it.
 But by sitting still, & the more one sits still, the closer one comes to feeling ill.
 Thus if one just keeps on walking, everything will be all right.”